Austral plan: Characteristics

 The Austral plan was designed by the new minister, Juan Vital Sourrouille.
 It froze prices and wages, stopped the printing of money to mitigate inflation and enacted spending cuts, even higher than those required by the IMF to enable its funding.
-This plan was similar to the 1975's Rodrigazo.
 The Peso argentino currency was replaced by the Austral, according to a rate of 1000 pesos to 1 austral.
-The plan was an instant success, as inflation dropped immediately.
+The government stopped using the Central Bank to finance the national deficit, and tried to negotiate a deal with the foreign creditors.
+The plan was an instant success, as inflation dropped immediately (even if still at an annual 672%) and the rise of the cost of living dropped from 1000% to 2%.
 This caused a boost in Alfonsín's public image, leading to a victory of the Radical Civic Union in the 1985 midterm elections.

 The economy, however, took a turn for the worse.
+Although the plan established price controls, dairy products were not reached by it and continued increasing their prices.
+Although the general idea was to cut excessive spending, it could not be implemented strongly enough.
+The ministry of economy did not have the authority to enforce such cuts, and Alfonsín distanced himself from several attempted cuts.
+State enterprises had huge deficits, and the ministry had no authority to control them.
+Several provinces had deficits and requested financial aid from the national government instead of doing their own spending cuts.
+As Peronism had control of the Senate of Argentina, they used it to negotiate favorable deals.
+The Central Bank had to aid several banks to avoid bankruptcy, which increased inflation as well.
+The fiscal deficit, which had decreased from 10% in 1983 to 4% in 1986, grew again to 7% the following year.

+Export prices dropped, decreasing the profit of exports as the reactivation of the economy caused an increase of imports.
+1985 saw a trade surplus of 4600 million dollars, which decreased to 500 million dollars as of 1987.
+The interests of the foreign debt could not be paid anymore, and when the country failed to meet the program arranged with the IMF it lost international financing.

-Export prices dropped, international debt increased, and the government was consistently opposed by both Peronism and the labor unions.
+The government was consistently opposed by both Peronism and the labor unions.
 The unions rejected the wage freeze, and asked for increases.
 The government soon started to print money again to deal with the increasing debts.
 As a result, inflation became a problem again in 1986.
-The government was defeated in the 1987 midterm elections, and inflation eventually became hyperinflation in 1989.
-Alfonsín resigned that year, amid riots, and was succeeded by elected president Carlos Menem six months before his due date.
-The Convertibility plan replaced the Austral with the Peso convertible, thus ending the Austral plan.
+The government was defeated in the 1987 midterm elections.
+Trying to fix the renewed economic crisis, the government started a new economic plan, the Spring plan.